digitalbricklayer/techteapotcom/src/content/posts/handy-server-room-toilet-facilities.md

 aliases: [/handy-server-room-toilet-facilities/]
 ---

 Working in the server room and busting for a pee?
-You need to install a toilet where it's convenient...yes folks <a href="http://thedailywtf.com/Articles/The-Stalled-Server-Room.aspx">somebody installed a server room so that you've got to go through the women's toilet in order to enter the server room</a>.
+You need to install a toilet where it's convenient...yes folks [somebody installed a server room so that you've got to go through the women's toilet in order to enter the server room](http://thedailywtf.com/Articles/The-Stalled-Server-Room.aspx).

 Just think of all of the time you'd save not having to walk all the way to the men's toilet.